How To Calculate Investor Cash Flow Before Taxes (CFBT)

 After all, each investor has different personal and investment business goals and different tax liability based on their total income and other factors.
 We don't really care about that.
 We care about how the investment will perform, and we leave it to the investor to see if it meets their goals and personal tax situation needs.

 The rental property investor is very interested in cash flow.
 It's the primary reason for most of them in getting into a deal.
 Sure, the property should increase in value over the ownership period, and they can make a profit when they sell it.
 But, it's that monthly check in the bank that's the big draw.

 Time Required: 15 minutes after data is gathered.

 - Begin with the Net Operating Income of the property.

 - Subtract the money out for debt service.
-This is the amount spent for the entire mortgage payment, interest and principle.
+This is the amount spent on the entire mortgage payment, interest, and principle.

 - Subtract any capital expenditures.
 This would be money spent for improvements on the property, whether they are deductible that year or not.
 This is actual cash spent.